ExclusiveDisjunction/Edmund/Help/Change Log/Current Version - Version 1.1.1.md

 ### Level 3 - Noticeable Issues
 1. Corrected an issue where on iOS and iPadOS, skipping a bill or utility payment was not possible.
+2. Corrected slight variances noticed when computing bill estimates for paychecks.

 ### Level 4 - Unusable
 1. Corrected the crashing issue when creating a bill, subscription, or utility payment transaction.